Design and installation of an E-Clay permeable reactive barrier (PRB) to support the development of the former landfill site at Waterside Drive.

 Site Background & History

-The proposed development site is a former landfill on Waterside Drive in Walton on Thames.
+The site is a former landfill on Waterside Drive in Walton on Thames.
 Elmbridge Borough Council proposed developing the existing land to provide a Sports Hub, consisting of football and athletics facilities.

 Site investigation undertaken by Leap Environmental recorded that the underlying soils were contaminated with asbestos, polycyclic aromatic hydrocarbons, total petroleum hydrocarbons with hotspots of lead and BTEX compounds.
 Groundwater analysis indicated widespread contamination within the landfill mass, the principal contaminants detected were arsenic, boron, polycyclic aromatic hydrocarbons and total petroleum hydrocarbons, benzene, phenolic compounds and other semi volatile organic compounds (sVOCs).